YangLing0818/RPG-DiffusionMaster/README.md

 You can find the results in outputs/txt2img-images which caches the generated history, or directly in generated_imgs/demo_imgs/

 #### **3. Regional Diffusion with GPT-4**
-Our approach automatically generates output without pre-storing MLLM responses, using Chain-of-Thought reasoning and quality in-context examples to obtain satisfactory results.
+Our approach can automatically generates output without pre-storing MLLM responses, leveraging Chain-of-Thought reasoning and high-quality in-context examples to obtain satisfactory results.
 Users only need to understand specific parameters.
 For example, to use GPT-4 as the planner, we can run:

 ```bash
 python RPG.py --user_prompt 'A blonde hair girl with black suit and white skirt' --model_name 'input your model name here' --version_number 0 --api_key 'put your api_key here' --use_gpt